Khyber district witnesses hectic campaign for July 20 polls

 Candidates of the Pakistan Tehreek-e-Insaf (PTI), Jamaat-e-Islami (JI), Awami National Party (ANP), Jamiat Ulema-e-Islam-Fazl (JUI-F) and Pakistan Awami Inqilabi League (PAIL) are running their election campaigns in the area.

-Besides political parties, independent candidates including former federal minister Hameedullah Jan Afridi, Bilawal Afridi, son of former MNA Shajee Gul Afridi, former PTI candidate Khan Shaid Afridi, Shafeeq Sher Afridi, son of Senator Taj Muhammad, and others are in the elections race.
+Besides political parties, independent candidates including former federal minister Hameedullah Jan Afridi, Bilawal Afridi, son of former MNA Shajee Gul Afridi, former Pakistan Tehreek-e-Insaf candidate Khan Shaid Afridi, Shafeeq Sher Afridi, son of Senator Taj Muhammad, and others are in the elections race.

 Independent candidates from all the three constituencies include former federal minister Hameedullah Jan Afridi and Shafeeq Afridi from PK-107, Bilawal Afridi, son of former MNA Shajee Gul Afridi, in PK-106, and Shafeeq Sher and Shermat Khan Afridi from PK-105.